UIFSA

 i.

-check this box to request the assistance from the other state in obtaining wage
+box to request the assistance from the other state in obtaining wage

 information for the purposes of establishing or modifying a child support

 obligation.
-The other state’s IV-D
+The other state’s IV-D agency can search its in-state income

-available in that state.
+resources and provide the information available in that state.
 Requesting this

 action on the form allows ORS to request limited assistance from another state